Joint Network Topology Inference in the Presence of Hidden Nodes: Theoretical results

 \section{Theoretical results}

-We formalize the viability of the convex relaxation in \eqref{e:l1_prob} by presenting conditions under which the solutions to \eqref{e:l0_prob} and \eqref{e:l1_prob} are equivalent.
-We also compute an upper bound on the error of the solution to \eqref{e:l1_prob} and apply the bound to evaluate the effectiveness of \eqref{e:l1_prob} at accounting for hidden nodes.
+Now, we formalize the viability of the convex relaxation in \eqref{e:l1_prob}.
+To that end, we present sufficient conditions under which the solutions to \eqref{e:l0_prob} and \eqref{e:l1_prob} are equivalent even in the presence of hidden nodes.
+Moreover, we compute an upper bound on the error of the solution to \eqref{e:l1_prob} that characterizes the effectiveness of the proposed method at accounting for hidden nodes.
+Our conclusions follow existing theoretical results for network inference from stationary graph signals~\cite{segarra2017network,navarro2022joint}, but previous works do not consider modifications to the problem such as the inclusion of hidden nodes.
+The following results demonstrate that fundamental theoretical guarantees on convex relaxations and error bounds may still be ensured even in the presence of hidden nodes.